What to Do in Seoul — Satisfying Things for Your Itinerary

-12. Explore Hangang Park on wheels
+12. Explore Hangang Park on wheels.

 Come to Hangang Park on a bright, sunny weekend and you'll surely want to go back to being a kid again.
-Hangang is the perfect spot to camp out, have a picnic, eat streetfood, and clear your head, which are all the things to do in Seoul for those seeking a nice getaway.
+Hangang is the perfect spot to camp out, have a picnic, eat streetfood, and clear your head, which are all the must-do things in Seoul for those seeking a nice getaway.
 The amazing view of the river and the city skyline enhance the experience, and you could even amp it up by renting a bike to get a sweeping full view of the park.